hghayman/mandy-manna/src/content/authors/dr-mandy-manna.md

 ---

 Dr. Mandy Manna is an accomplished and results-oriented educational leader with a proven track record in fostering experiential learning through innovative agricultural and environmental experiences for urban youth.
-As the Farm Administrator of Fox Chase Farm since 2019, she manages the largest public school district-run educational farm in the United States, overseeing operations that have resulted in over 50,000 student visits.
+As the Farm Administrator of Fox Chase Farm since 2019, she manages the largest urban public school district-operated educational farm in the United States, overseeing operations that now engage over 50,000 student visits from more than 60 schools each year.

 ## Professional Highlights